14 best Fairy-type Pokemon ranked: Togekiss, Sylveon, Zacian & more

 As well as boosting its base Attack to an earth-shattering 170, Zacian’s ability Intrepid Sword gives it a one-stage boost to Attack when switched into battle, making it an absolute machine with moves like Behemoth Blade and Close Combat.

-It’s safe to say that Zacian, in either its Hero of Many Battles or Crowned Sword form, is the greatest Fairy-type in Pokemon history.
+It’s safe to say that Zacian, in either its Hero of Many Battles form or its Crowned Sword form, is the greatest Fairy-type in Pokemon history.
 We doubt that will change anytime soon.